wailord284/AutomaticAURBuilding/README.md

-# An automatic system for build your own AUR software repository on Arch
+# An automatic system to build your own AUR software repository on Arch
 This project contains a small collection of scripts to manage and create your own Arch software repository.
 All compiled packages will end up uploaded to a remote server allowing others to download your packages.

 I use this script to build AUR packages for my [aurmageddon](https://wailord284.club) repository.
 Append the following to your pacman.conf if you wish to utilize it.